R-Grau/EBLpy/README.md

 Same as for the simulation, depending on the telescope
 ### Instructions:

-1-Use the file in LST-1 or MAGIC folder to get the IRFs
+1-Update the path inside the files in the MAGIC or LST-1 folder to where you have the Output_flute.root or the LST-1 dl3 files.
+Use the file in LST-1 or MAGIC folder to get the IRFs and the one in MAGIC to get the excess of the data.

 2-Change the second cell parameters to match your needs (Telescope, redshift of the source, Telescope used,...)